 The easiest way install a package from an internal or private GitHub repo is with the following (SSH URL) syntax:

-Note: If your package has any Imports that are from internal or private repos you will need to also use this syntax in the Remotes field.
-For example the {psutils} package has {verify} as an import which is another internal package available from this SSH remote.
+Note: If your package has any Imports that are from internal or private repos you will need to also use the SSH URL syntax in the Remotes field.
+For example the {psutils} package DESCRIPTION FILE includes {verify} as an import and as another internal package, the {verify} SSH URL syntax is specified in the {psutils} package DESCRIPTION FILE Remotes field.

 You have released your package and have received some feedback from a user - "it would be better if the year was also included in the date column headings".